francescoraves483/S-LDM/README.md

 ./SLDM -A 42.072561:12.071470-42.392071:12.815384 --ext-area-lat-factor 0.002 --ext-area-lon-factor 0.002 --broker-url 127.0.0.1:5672 --broker-queue topic://5gcarmen.samples -L stdout --disable-quadkey-filter
 ```

-This command will make the S-LDM cover an rectangular area between (lat, lon) `42.072561, 12.071470` and (lat, lon) `42.392071, 12.815384`.
+This command will make the S-LDM cover a rectangular area between (lat, lon) `42.072561, 12.071470` and (lat, lon) `42.392071, 12.815384`.
 It also defines an external area by extending all the rectangle sides by 0.002 degrees.
 It sets then the S-LDM to subscribe to an AMQP 1.0 broker located at `127.0.0.1:5672`, using a queue/topic named `topic://5gcarmen.samples`.
 It also enables verbose output on standard output with the `-L stdout` option.
 Finally, it disables the Quadkey check (with `--disable-quadkey-filter`) to receive all CAM messages, even if they do not contain the `quadkeys` AMQP 1.0 property.
 After starting the S-LDM with this command, it will expect to receive CAMs from vehicles on the `topic://5gcarmen.samples` queue of an AMQP 1.0 broker available at `127.0.0.1:5672`.

 Thanks to the `-L` option, verbose information about each received message will be printed to standard output.